APOLLO: SGD-like Memory, AdamW-level Performance: Experiments

 \section{Experiments}

 In Section~\ref{sec:train} and~\ref{sec:ft}, we systematically evaluate \name on various pre-training and downstream tasks, respectively.
 Section~\ref{sec:memory} compares the memory overhead and throughput of different approaches, while Section~\ref{sec:ablation} presents extensive ablation studies that analyze the impact of low-rank projection methods, rank quantity, scaling factor granularity, and provide a detailed comparison of training curves.
+Section~\ref{sec:insight} shares preliminary insights on why a stateless \name can surpass AdamW in certain scenarios,